akhor005/iRecipe/README.md

 ### Weakest Part of the Project: What do you think is the weakest part of your project?

 The weakest part of my project is the unit testing.
 My existing tests are functional and intuitive, but I struggled to come up with as many tests as I'd like.
 Since there are very few computational operations, it's not immediately obvious what to test.

-### Additional Information: Is there anything else we should know?
-Feel free to share any insights or constraints you encountered.